Title: DOOM — At Doom's Gate (E1M1)

 Quick Check Without the Script

-If you just want to know whether a given machine is potentially vulnerable right now, run:
+If you just wanna know whether a given machine is potentially vulnerable right now, run:

 What About Systems That Need algif_aead?